vs1211/vs1211/README.md

 Hi!
 I'm Vaishali Sharma, a passionate data analyst with experience in transforming raw data into meaningful insights.
-Currently, I'm pursuing a Post Graduation Certificate in Big Data Solution Architecture at Conestoga College and have a background in data analytics and business intelligence.

-I have a proven track record of delivering impactful data-driven solutions through the use of tools like Power BI, SQL, Python and Tableau.
-Whether it's developing interactive dashboards or streamlining ETL processes, I am committed to leveraging data to support business goals and drive innovation.
+Welcome to my GitHub!
+I am passionate about transforming complex data into insightful, actionable solutions.
+With a background in data analytics, business intelligence, and cloud technologies, I specialize in creating impactful dashboards, optimizing ETL processes, and driving data-driven decision-making.
+As I continue to enhance my expertise in tools like Power BI, SQL, and Python.

 Here, you can find some of my personal projects, collaborations, and contributions to the data analytics and BI community.
 I am always keen to learn, contribute, and collaborate on exciting data projects.

 Feel free to connect with me!

 📧 Email: vsg.vaishali66@gmail.com
-📍 Location: Kitchener, Ontario
+📍 Location: Kitchener, Ontario, Canada
 💼 LinkedIn: www.linkedin.com/in/vsg11